 General admitted, require a high burden showing, and both of them sound in fraud.
 And under New York law, it's very clear that fraud has to be proved by clear and convincing evidence.
-And I have two citations for the Court, if I may, point.
-But the bottom line, your Honor, it is not quite fair.
-Rule 3211 of the CPLR exists for a reason.
-If she hasn't alleged facts to merit such relief, even if she proved all of them, the case - the dissolution claims should be dismissed, and that's what this motion is really about.
+And I have two citations for the Court, if I may, 224 AD2d 231 and 54 AD3d 682.
+So just to address that point.
+But the bottom line, your Honor, it is not quite

+Rule 3211 of the CPLR exists for a reason. hasn't alleged facts to merit such relief, even if she proved all of them, the case -- the dissolution claims should be dismissed, and that's what this motion is really about.